fraricce/neovim-kickstart/README.md

 ## The beginning

 I've spent months trying Vim and its ecosystems.
 Initial motivation came from the desire of challenging myself to use a tool I was not comfortable with.
 Then, I understood there was more in the thing, and I felt like I was connecting the dots.
-I started to get more information in the Vim space, reading about the principles of the Unix philosphy, and I suddenly re-aligned my principles with the basic principle of computing: spending minimal resources while getting more results.
-Vim was something I desiderd to spend time with: a focused environment that allowed me to easily get into deep work and relaxed coding.
+I started to get more information in the Vim space, reading about the principles of the Unix philosophy, and I suddenly re-aligned my principles with the good old norm that we all forget along the way: spending minimal resources while getting more results.
+Vim was something I desiderd to spend time with: a focused environment that allowed me to easily get into deep work and relaxed coding, without all the bells and whistles of more specialized IDEs, that I still like today.
+I'm not in the battle between NeoVim vs VsCode or similar, I'll just enjoy both of them; just use each one the way I prefer.

 ## Why I use Vim